andrevidela/Research-report/Thesis/index.md

 This suggests that our intuition that linear functions can be used for safe updates and safe memory frees is not restrictive enough.
 We need an additional level of restriction to ensure _uniqueness_ of the values instead of linearity.

-In order to ensure uniqueness, we are only going to consider situations where a variable has been created in scope and is declared to be linear.
+To ensure uniqueness, we are only going to consider situations where a variable has been created in scope and is declared to be linear.
-In the next section I will talk about the changes that are necessary to a compiler for a functional language such as Idris.
-The changes should reflect the nature of our restrictions in a language that features pattern matching, a core lambda-calculus and immutable data structures.
+In the next section, I will talk about the changes that are necessary to a compiler for a functional language such as Idris.
+The changes should reflect the nature of our restrictions in a language that features pattern matching, a core lambda-calculus, and immutable data structures.